-Once you have understood the use of steel flex systems and gained initial experience, the design of a fuel, oil or braking system is basically simple.
-In the following sections we would like to explain the use of steel flex systems to those who do not have any experience in this area.
+Once you have understood the use of the steel flex systems and gained initial experience, the design of a fuel, oil or braking system is basically simple.
+In the following sections we would like to explain the use of steel braided systems to those who do not have any experience in this area.

 The task of a steel flex system is basically the connection of two components.
 In our first example, it is an oil filter housing and an oil cooler.

 - The first step is to look at the components that are to be connected by the steel braided line.
 In our example, the oil cooler connection has a metric thread size M22x1.5 and the oil filter housing has a connection with a UNF thread size 3/4".

 - The second step is to determine the size of the steel braided line.
 As a rule, lines in sizes AN-08, AN-10 or AN-12 are used for engine oil cooling.
 AN-16 or even AN-20 steel braided lines can also be used in dry sump systems.
 In our example, a steel braided line in AN-10 is used.